-- 5. The Regional Administrator has the discretion to determine whether the public should be allowed to observe a video conference on a case-by-case basis. - 6.
-The public attending an open conference may observe but not participate in the conference. - a.
+5. The Regional Administrator has the discretion to determine whether the public should be allowed to observe a video conference on a case-by-case basis.

+- 6. The public attending an open conference may observe but not participate in the conference. - a.
 Members of the public may tape record (including videotape) an open conference if that activity is not disruptive. - b.
 It is noted that the purpose of conducting conferences in the open is not to maximize public attendance, but rather to provide the public with opportunities to be informed of NRC activities while balancing the need for the NRC staff to exercise its regulatory and safety responsibilities without an undue administrative burden. - c.
-Following the conference, the staff is to be available for a brief period to entertain questions and comments from members of the public concerning matters discussed at the conference. - D. State Government Attendance at PECs and Regulatory Conferences - 1.
-Since most PECs and Regulatory Conferences are open to the public, state government personnel will be able to attend. - 2.
-If the particular conference is closed,

-- a. the Commission's Policy on Cooperation with States at Commercial Nuclear Power Plants and Other Nuclear Production or Utilization Facilities," dated February 15, 1989, and amended for adjacent states on February 25, 1992, permits State representatives to attend conferences if information relevant to an enforcement action is obtained by a State representative during an inspection under a State/NRC inspection agreement. - b.
-The Regional Administrator may permit State personnel to attend a closed PEC or Regulatory Conference, after consultation with OE. - Examples of situations where permission would be granted include where the State representative could provide helpful information or insight (e.g., the enforcement action involves a matter in which the State may also have a related regulatory interest or where the enforcement action involves a general license under 10 CFR Part 150 and an Agreement State has issued a specific license. - If attendance by State personnel to a closed PEC has been deemed appropriate, the following guidelines should be met for closed conferences: - State attendance should be from the appropriate State office (e.g., a person from the State office of operational or radiation protection safety and not from the State rate-setting office). - The State attendee should be informed that participation during the conference is not allowed unless the State attendee was a participant in the inspection under discussion and, in that case, the State attendee may only make statements related to the areas inspected. - If actual safeguards information is to be discussed, State personnel shall be excluded unless they have the necessary clearance. - The State attendee must agree not to disclose the conference details with the media or the public documented in a non-disclosure arrangement between the state and NRC.
-Such agreement should be included in a Memorandum of Understanding (MOU) or, in its absence, a protocol agreement. - This MOU or protocol agreement should be signed by the Regional Administrator, or his designee, and the State attendee or State liaison officer. - The following is a sample protocol agreement:
+Following the conference, the staff is to be available for a brief period to entertain questions and comments from members of the public concerning matters discussed at the conference. - D. Stakeholder Attendance at PECs and Regulatory Conferences - 1.
+All stakeholders may attend open PECs and Regulatory Conferences.
+Certain stakeholders may be permitted to attend if the conference is closed. - a.
+See Section 6, "External Stakeholders." - b.
+The Regional Administrator, after consultation with OE, may permit representatives from a federal partner, state/local government, or Tribal Nation to attend a closed PEC conference. - Examples of situations where permission would be granted include where the attendee could provide helpful information or insight (e.g., the enforcement action involves a matter in which the State may also have a related regulatory interest or where the enforcement action involves a general license under 10 CFR Part 150 and an Agreement State has issued a specific license. - The following guidelines should be met for closed conferences: - The attendee should have a direct association with an impacted organization (e.g., a person from the State office of operational or radiation protection safety and not from the State rate-setting office). - The attendee should be informed that active participation during the conference is not allowed unless the attendee was a participant in the inspection under discussion and, in that case, the attendee may only make statements related to the areas inspected. - If safeguards information is to be discussed, the attendee shall be excluded unless they have the necessary clearance and need to know.

+- The attendee must agree not to disclose the conference details with the media or the public in a non-disclosure arrangement between the attendee and NRC. - The non-disclosure agreement may be included in a Memorandum of Understanding (MOU) or, in its absence, must be included in a protocol agreement.
+This MOU or protocol agreement should be signed by the Regional Administrator (or designee) and the attendee. - The following is a sample protocol agreement: